 Anglicisms with the equivalent in Spanish

 They are those words that are typical of the English language but that have an equivalent term for use in Spanish.
-These are adapted anglicisms.
-What happens very often is that people prefer to use the English script and not the Spanish, due to the widespread use of certain anglicisms.
+These are called adapted anglicisms.
+What often happens is that people prefer to use the English term instead of the Spanish equivalent.

 The Royal Spanish Academy recommends the use of equivalent words, which is perfectly valid, instead of continuing to use the English terminology.
 So, for example, we should use “conversar” or “charlar” instead of “charlar”, “teléfono inteligente” instead of “smartphone”, “güisqui” instead of “whisky”, “logotipo” instead of “logo”…

 The following list shows some English words that already have their equivalent in Spanish.